 Crisper air and falling leaves are the telltale signs that summer is over and fall is here.
 Before you have to worry about snow and ice, you may need to prepare for wet roads and slippery leaves littering your favorite stretch of road.

 Riding your motorcycle in autumn means being prepared for fluctuating temperatures and getting caught in the rain now and then.
 UltimateMotorcycling.com recommends wearing adaptable gear, such as a jacket with a removable lining and a helmet with closeable vents, so that you can adjust to the temperature at various times of day.
-Consider keeping waterproof (or water-resistant) rain gear with you as well, says Motorcycler.com.
+You may want to consider keeping rain gear with you as well.

 Fallen leaves can obscure the surface of the road from the eyes of motorcycle riders.
-Be careful when riding over and through leaves, as Motorcycler.com notes they may be covering potholes or imperfections in the road that could affect your control of your bike, and wet leaves may affect your wheels’ traction or make it more difficult to stop quickly.
+Be careful when riding over and through leaves, as MotorcycleCentral.com notes they may be covering potholes or imperfections in the road, and wet leaves may affect your wheels' traction.

 You'll also need to keep your eyes out for wildlife, according to UltimateMotorcycling.com, because some animals become more active during the fall as they are migrating or looking for food before the long winter.
 At this time of year, for example, deer can be particularly active at dawn and dusk — so keep your eyes peeled and use extra caution.